-- (i) a frame is intended to be transmitted, (ii) the backoff counter has reached a value of zero and (iii) the medium is busy.
-This may be indicated by either physical (oppDesc Busy1, Policy Description 5, line 3) or virtual (oppDesc Busy2, Policy Description 5, line 4) carrier sense.
-In this case the backoff procedure is invoked and the value of CW[AC] remains unchanged (useDesc Backoff1, Policy Description 6, line 2). - The final transmission of a TXOP holder during its TXOP is successful (OppDesc Success7, not specified here).
-The value of CW[AC] is reset to CWmin[AC] (useDesc Success, Policy Description 6, line 1).
+- (i) A frame is intended to be transmitted, (ii) the backoff counter has reached a value of zero and (iii) the medium is busy.
+This may be indicated by either a physical (oppDesc Busy1, Policy Description 5, line 3) or virtual (oppDesc Busy2, Policy Description 5, line 4) carrier sense.
+In this case the backoff procedure is invoked in not changing the value of CW[AC] (useDesc Backoff1, Policy Description 6, line 2). - The final transmission of a TXOP holder during this TXOP is successful (OppDesc Success7, not specified here).
+The value of CW[AC] is reset to CWmin[AC] (useDesc Success, Policy Description 6, line 1). - A frame transmission fails.
+This is indicated by a failure of receiving a CTS in response on an RTS (oppDesc Fail1, Policy Description 5, line 5), a failure of receiving an ACK that is expected on a unicast